-- Gap 2: An underappreciation of the unpredictable nature of autonomous systems, particularly when operating in dynamic environment, and in concert with other autonomous systems.
-Existing T&E/V&V practices accommodate neither the basic properties of autonomous systems, as expected by AI and indicated by decades of deep fundamental research into the behavior of complex adaptive systems, nor the requirements they must meet, as weapon systems (as spelled out by DoD Directive 3000.09). - Gap 3: A lack of a universally agreed upon conceptual framework for autonomy that can be used both to anchor theoretical discussions and to serve as a frame-of-reference for understanding how theory, design, implementation, testing, and operations are all interrelated.
+- Gap 1: A fundamental mismatch-even dissonance-between the accelerating pace (and manner of development and evolution) of technology innovation in commercial and academic research communities, and the timescales and assumptions underlying DOD's existing acquisition process. - Gap 2: An underappreciation of the unpredictable nature of autonomous systems, particularly when operating in dynamic environment, and in concert with other autonomous systems.
+Existing T&E/V&V practices accommodate neither the basic properties of autonomous systems, as expected by AI and indicated by decades of deep fundamental research into the behavior of complex adaptive systems, nor the requirements they must meet, as weapon systems (as spelled out by DOD Directive 3000.09). - Gap 3: A lack of a universally agreed-upon conceptual framework for autonomy that can be used both to anchor theoretical discussions and to serve as a frame-of-reference for understanding how theory, design, implementation, testing, and operations are all interrelated.
 A similar deficiency exists for understanding the role that trust plays in shaping a human operator's interaction with an autonomous system.
-The Defense Science Board's most recent study on autonomy33 warns that "inappropriate calibration" of trust during "design, development, or operations will lead to misapplication" of autonomous systems, but offers only a tepid definition of trust, and little guidance on how to apply it.

-• Gap 4: DoD's current acquisition process does not allow for a timely introduction of "mission-ready" AI/autonomy, and there is a general disconnect between system design and the development of concepts of operations (CONOPS).
+The Defense Science Board's most recent study on autonomy52 warns that "inappropriate calibration" of trust during "design, development, or operations will lead to misapplication" of autonomous systems, but offers only a tepid definition of trust, and little guidance on how to apply it.Gap 4: DOD's current acquisition process does not allow for a timely introduction of "mission-ready" AI/autonomy, and there is a general disconnect between system design and the development of concepts of operations (CONOPS).
 Unmanned systems are typically integrated into operations from a manned-centric CONOPS point of view, which is unnecessarily self-limiting by implicitly respecting human performance constraints.